 Your Own Hesse

 Eva Hesse’s Repetition Nineteen III is made of fiberglass and polyester resin.
 As part of her working process, Hesse made different versions including one with papier-mache over wire, as well as a series of preparatory drawings.

 After studying Hesse’s sculpture and drawings, brainstorm alternate versions of this sculpture.
 Draw your arrangement of units, what size they would be, and what materials you would use.
 Consider how changing each of these elements would change the work.

-Eva Hesse and Sol LeWitt both used repetition in their works, but applied the concept in different ways.
+Eva Hesse and Sol LeWitt were good friends who exchanged letters, postcards and even artworks.
+They both used repetition in their works, but applied the concept in different ways.
 They also used different materials for their repeated forms.

 Either alone or with a partner, think about and discuss the similarities and differences between each artist’s approach, giving consideration to the materials they used and how individual units relate to the work as a whole.

 Imagine that each artist were to create a work of art out of paper and tape using their own approach to repetition.
 How would each work differ?

 Using 24 sheets of paper and a roll of tape, emulate the process used by Eva Hesse or Sol LeWitt.
 What are the differences between the two artists’ processes?